A07080046/LSNodes/numbers/slandering.md

 all:delayed on the march
 ## lesson
-not allow anything negative to remain hidden within us. be alert and aware of any [dʒɜ:rms] that may still be in us
+not allow anything negative to remain hidden within us. be alert and aware of any germs[dʒɜ:rms] that may still be in us